linq2db/docs/source/articles/sql/Bulk-Copy.md

 BulkCopyRowsCopied BulkCopy<T>(this ITable<T> table, IEnumerable<T> source)
 ```

-In addition, asynchronous operations are supported to the extent if they are supported by the underlying provider, or fall back to synchronous operation if not.
-There are two  asynchronous methods for each of the methods listed above; one accepting an `IEnumerable<T>`, and for .Net Standard, one accepting an `IAsyncEnumerable<T>`.
+In addition, there are two asynchronous methods for each of the methods listed above; one accepting an `IEnumerable<T>`, and for .Net Standard, one accepting an `IAsyncEnumerable<T>`.
 Each method accepts an optional `CancellationToken` parameter to cancel the bulk copy operation.
 A few of the asynchronous signatures are listed below:

 ```cs
 Task<BulkCopyRowsCopied> BulkCopyAsync<T>(this DataConnection dataConnection, BulkCopyOptions options, IEnumerable<T> source, CancellationToken cancellationToken = default)